-The fine press edition of The Stepford Wives by Ira Levin is presented in three states: Artist, Numbered and Lettered.
-The editions measure 6” x 9” and feature six full color oil painting illustrations by Laurie Lee Brom as well as an introduction by Peter Straub which appeard in an earlier edition of the novel.
+The edition of The Stepford Wives by Ira Levin is presented in three states: Artist, Numbered and Lettered.
+The editions measure 6” x 9” and feature six full color oil painting illustrations by Laurie Lee Brom as well as an introduction by Peter Straub which appeared in an earlier edition of the novel.
 The Numbered and Lettered editions are signed by Peter Straub and Laurie Lee Brom, and the Artist edition is signed by Laurie Lee Brom.

 The Stepford Wives Art Show